 A few days ago, we launched our brand-new Windows-as-a-Service (WaaS) Project Plan, a fully customizable template with nearly 700 action items to speedily and efficiently manage your Windows 10 upgrades.
-We already walked you through the entire plan and showed you what to expect when downloading it.
-But if you have managed your initial Windows 10 migration using our project plan, you might wonder what is different and whether downloading this one as well is worth your time.
+We have already walked you through the entire plan and shown you what to expect when downloading it.
+But if you have managed your initial Windows 10 migration using our project plan, you might wonder what is different and whether downloading this one is worth your time.

-SPOILER ALERT: The short answer is "Yes, it is definitely worth it to download the new one!"
-About 30% of the project plan is new or overhauled to accommodate the WaaS management component, but you can also reuse all the work you have previously done in the old project plan and simply combine them into one.
+SPOILER ALERT: The short answer is, "Yes, it is definitely worth it to download the new one!"
+About 30% of the project plan is new or overhauled to accommodate the WaaS management component.
+Still, you can also reuse all the work you have previously done in the old project plan and combine them into one.

 How This New Project Plan Differs From The Original Windows 10 Migration Project Plan

-If you have used our Windows 10 Migration Project Plan before, you will right away notice some differences.
-Today, I want to introduce some of the new functionality, highlight some of the changes we made, and explain how these updates are going to improve your service management.
+If you have used our Windows 10 Migration Project Plan before, you will notice some differences immediately.
+Today, I want to introduce some of the new functionality, highlight some of the changes we made, and explain how these updates will improve your service management.

 [Download the WaaS Project Plan Here!]